If you’ve had a heart attack, your doctor has probably prescribed medicines you’ll need to take for a long time. These medicines:

-Your doctor may want you to take a low dose of aspirin each day.
+Your doctor may want you to take a low dose of aspirin each day if you have already had a heart attack.
 Aspirin helps keep your blood from forming clots.
 Blood clots can clog the arteries that carry blood and oxygen to the heart.
 Blockages in these arteries increase your risk of having a heart attack or stroke.

 Side effects: Common side effects of aspirin include nausea and upset stomach.
-Some people feel nervous or have difficulty falling asleep when taking aspirin.
+Rarely, some people feel nervous or have difficulty falling asleep when taking aspirin.
 Call your doctor if your symptoms are bothersome.

-Risks: Aspirin can increase your risk of stomach ulcers.
+Risks: Aspirin is not for everyone.
+Aspirin can increase your risk of stomach ulcers.
 It can also cause bleeding in your stomach and intestines.
 Doctors prescribe a low dose of aspirin for people who have ACS.
 The dosage is usually between 81 and 162 mg per day.
 The low dose provides the same benefits as a higher dose.
 But there is less risk of internal bleeding.

 Talk to your doctor about the risks and benefits of aspirin therapy.
-He or she will prescribe the aspirin dose that’s right for you and tell you how to take it.
+They will prescribe the aspirin dose that’s right for you and tell you how to take it.

 Beta blockers lower the heart rate and blood pressure.
 They help improve blood flow to the heart, reduce chest pain, and prevent more damage to the heart.
 Your doctor may want you to take a beta blocker alone.
-Or he or she may want you to take it in combination with other medicines.
+Or they may want you to take it in combination with other medicines.
 These could include a diuretic or an ACE inhibitor.

 Side effects: The side effects of beta blockers tend to be mild.
 Common side effects include cold hands, fatigue, dizziness, and weakness.
 Less common side effects include shortness of breath, difficulty sleeping, depression, and decreased sex drive.

-Risks: Beta blockers are not recommended for people who have asthma.
+Risks: Not all beta blockers are safe for people.
+Beta blockers are not recommended for people who have asthma.
 This type of medicine can trigger severe asthma attacks.

 Beta blockers may make it difficult for people with diabetes to recognize signs of low blood sugar.
 One of these signs is rapid heartbeat.
 If you have diabetes, your doctor will probably tell you to check your blood sugar often.